 Our goal is to ensure that Arab citizens feel at home in public spaces – public and cultural institutions, nature and leisure venues, workplaces, the health system, academic institutions, public transportation – not only as individuals but as part of a collective, without feeling they must hide who they are or change their identity and appearance.
 To this end, we advance greater status for the Arabic language and Arab culture and promote real change in both the public square and public awareness.
 Given the importance of the press in shaping people’s perceptions and knowledge, we advocate for increasing and improving the representation and coverage of Arab citizens and society in the Hebrew mass media.
 We also work to make education for a shared society an integral part of Israel’s educational system.

 To achieve our goals and create a truly equal and shared society, we also work to educate and motivate the public at large and to shape public discourse through the media and digital spaces.
 These efforts are designed to promote a more equal public dialogue and to share Sikkuy’s accumulated professional knowledge in discussions about the Arab community in Israel.
 Against the backdrop of increasing incitement by politicians against Arab-Palestinian citizens, we at Sikkuy speak out clearly and emphatically to demand full and equal rights for Arab citizens and the Arab community.
 To deepen our influence and increase our efficiency we also use methodological procedures of projects’ evaluation and assessment.
 This contributes to developing an organizational culture of learning.
 For more details on Sikkuy’s approach and tools of evaluation and assessment – click here.

-Our conviction at Sikkuy is that the way to assure a better future for all the citizens of this country lies in our ability to build a shared and equal society for Jewish and Arab citizens – and we believe we have the capacity to succeed in this mission.
+We are confident that the way to ensure a better future for all the citizens of this country lies in our ability to build a truly shared and equal society – and we believe it is in our power to do so.